capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/use-case-descriptions.md

 # Use-case descriptions

 ## Use Case 1 - Account Creation
-A user wants to create a new account.
+Intention: A user wants to create a new account.
-1. The user opens the Devs & Dragons application for the first time.
+1. The user opens the Devs and Dragons application for the first time.
 2. The user selects the "Sign Up" button to begin the account registration process.
 3. The user enters the desired username, password, and email into the form.
-4. If any fields are filled out incorrectly, the user is notified and asked to try again.
+4. If any of the fields are filled out incorrectly, then the user is notified and asked to try again.
+5. The user creates an account.

 ## Use Case 2 - Logging In
-A user wants to log in to an account they created.
+Intention: A user wants to log in to an account they created.
 1. The user navigates to the site's landing page.
 2. The user enters their username and password.
 3. The user selects the "Begin Quest" button to log in.